FOR TRADE COMPLIANCE OFFICERS

 The starting point

 Trade compliance does not fail on the easy calls.
 It fails on the moment six months later, when someone asks why you picked 8471.30 and not 8517.62 for that shipment.
 If the answer lives only in your head, it is not a record, it is a risk.
-GingerControl makes the reasoning chain the default output of every classification, so the record builds itself while you work.
+GingerControl makes the reasoning chain the default output of every classification, then keeps a timestamped log of the decision, watches for the policy change that reopens it, and puts a senior advisor on call when CBP comes knocking.

 Jobs to be done